 Portfolio Manager Fund Ownership.
-The Fund is required to show the dollar range of each portfolio manager's "beneficial ownership" of shares of the Fund as of the end of the most recently completed fiscal year.
-The Fund had not yet commenced operations as of the date of this SAI.
+The Fund is required to show the dollar range of each portfolio manager's "beneficial ownership" of shares of the Fund as of the end of the most recently completed fiscal year (except as otherwise noted below).
+Dollar amount ranges disclosed are established by the SEC.

+The Fund has not yet commenced operations as of the date of this SAI.
 Therefore, Messrs.
-Maund, Shelon, and Sassine did not beneficially own any shares of the Fund as of that date.
+Maund and Shelon did not beneficially own any shares of the Fund as of that date.